How To Read On A Computer Screen

-I use Pocket, which syncs across the web, my Mac, and my Android phone.
+I use Pocket, which syncs across the web, my Mac, and my mobile phone.
 I try not to procrastinate (too much) with long-form reading throughout the day, so these services are also a good way to ‘save up’ reading for later.

-Start using Pocket here: http://getpocket.com/
+You can start using Pocket here: http://getpocket.com/

 Start using Instapaper here: http://www.instapaper.com/